-(This is the second post of a blog, from Boston Personal Injury Lawyer, Keith L. Miller, which considers protections afforded under a Massachusetts statute intended to protect non-profit entities from liability from accidental personal injury)
+(This is the second post of a blog, from Boston Personal Injury Lawyer, the attorney, which considers protections afforded under a Massachusetts statute intended to protect non-profit entities from liability from accidental personal injury)

 PART TWO – GL C. 231, S. 85V CONSIDERED